uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/misc/foreword/README.md

 # Foreword

-This is a book about using the laser cutter at the Uppsala Makerspace.
+This is a book about using the Vevor cutter at the Uppsala Makerspace.

+Some pieces of advice:
+  Have your material (T-shirt) ready.
+  Make sure the right color of vinyl is loaded.
+  Have you USB with your .svg file ready.

 ## About this book